Mark Warner (Canadian politician)

-Mark A. A. Warner (born 1964) is a Canadian international trade and competition (antitrust) lawyer previously with the Toronto firm Fasken Martineau DuMoulin and with the Government of Ontario.
+Mark A. A. Warner (born 1964) is a Canadian international trade and competition (antitrust) lawyer.
+He was previously with the Toronto firm Fasken Martineau DuMoulin and with the Government of Ontario.

-Warner was chosen in February 2007 as the Conservative Party of Canada's candidate for the House of Commons in the riding of Toronto Centre by-election following the retirement of Bill Graham, but on October 30, the national council of the party replaced him as its candidate because of differences between Warner's campaign and the national party's campaign over social and urban issues.
+Warner was chosen in February 2007 as the Conservative Party of Canada's candidate for the House of Commons in the riding of Toronto Centre by-election, following the retirement of Bill Graham.
+On October 30, the national council of the party replaced him as its candidate because of differences between Warner's campaign and the national party's campaign over social and urban issues.

 Biography

 Warner was born in Port of Spain, Trinidad and Tobago, and immigrated to Canada with his family in 1968.
 His early childhood home was in Halifax, Nova Scotia, where he attended the Halifax Grammar School before his family moved to North Bay and then Pickering, Ontario.
-Warner earned a BA (Joint Honours) in Economics and Political Science at McGill University in Montreal and an MA in Economics from the University of Toronto before earning an LLB from Osgoode Hall Law School at York University and an LLM in International & Comparative Law from Georgetown University Law Centre.
+Warner earned a BA (Joint Honours) in Economics and Political Science at McGill University in Montreal and an MA in economics from the University of Toronto before earning an LLB from Osgoode Hall Law School at York University and an LLM in International & Comparative Law from Georgetown University Law Centre.
 He is licensed to practise in Ontario, Canada and New York State, and was previously a Member of the Brussels Bar.

 At McGill, Warner served on the university's senate and co-founded the Black Students Network.
 He was an activist in the anti-apartheid movement and campaigned successfully for McGill and the University of Toronto to divest holdings in companies doing business in apartheid-era South Africa.
 He was awarded McGill's Scarlet Key Society award in 1986 for his leadership of the South African divestment campaign at McGill.